dermatologist/goscar-export/README.md

 ## How to use:

-* Change the settings in .env.
+* Change the settings in .env
 * You can compile this for Windows, Mac or Linux.
 Check the fhirmap.go file and make any desired changes.
 You should be able to figure out the mapping rules from this file.
-* It reads data.csv file from the same folder by default. *(Will add commandline options soon)*
+* It reads data.csv file from the same folder by default. *(can be specified by the -file commandline argument: fhirpost -file=data.csv)*
 * Start mongodb and run server and fhirpost in separate windows for testing.
+* On windows, you can just double-click executables to run.
+(Closes automatically after run)

 ## Privacy and security: